 Immersed in Japanese samurai like Bushido culture, Funakoshi created a new style of what was now called “karate.”
-With its Okinawan veins still intact, but with the help of medical and bio. scientist within Japanese universities, Master Funakoshi created what would become the most devesting fighting art in the world, Shotokan.
+With its Okinawan veins still intact, but with the help of medical and biological scientists within Japanese universities, Master Funakoshi created what would become the most devastating fighting art in the world, Shotokan.
 In time his disciples would stun the world with the exportation of this fearsome combative art through the Japanese Karate Association (JKA).
-But, for some few westerners, there path predated the JKA and began in Japan.
+But, for some few westerners, their path predated the JKA and began in Japan.

 The man was Richard C. Gould and he would be one of the most senior western karate practitioners in the world and he would become one of the senseis responsible to bringing upwards of thousands of people into the life of Shotokan Karate-do.

-The ASKF exploded onto the karate seen from its home at South Dakota State University hosting karate greats such as with Masahiko Tanaka, Yutaka Yaguchi, Teruyuki Okazaki, with continued work with his karate comrades Ray Dalke, Leslie Safar, and other karate giants.
+The ASKF exploded onto the karate scene from its home at South Dakota State University hosting karate greats such as: Masahiko Tanaka, Yutaka Yaguchi, Teruyuki Okazaki, with continued work with his karate comrades Ray Dalke, Leslie Safar, and other karate giants.